simontorres/goodman_user_manual/user_manual/_requirements_software.rst

 DCR (optional)
 ~~~~~~~~~~~~~~

+.. admonition:: Acknowledgement Note

-.. warning:: Please cite: Pych, W., 2004, PASP, 116, 148
+  Please cite: Pych, W., 2004, PASP, 116, 148

 In terms of cosmic ray rejection we shifted to a non-python package because the
-results were much better compared to LACosmic's implementation in astropy.
+results were much better compared to LACosmic's implementation in Astropy.
-LACosmic was not designed to work with spectroscopy though.
+LACosmic was not designed to work with spectroscopy.

 The latest version of the Goodman Spectroscopic Pipeline uses a modified version
 of ``dcr`` to help with the pipeline's workflow.
 It is included under